 Providencia spp. are gram-negative, facultatively anaerobic bacteria that belong to the Enterobacteriaceae family.
 They are typically not dominant members of the gut microbiome but can be present in small amounts.
 Some species, such as Providencia stuartii and Providencia rettgeri, are considered opportunistic pathogens and have been linked to urinary tract infections and gastrointestinal issues.
 Elevated levels in a stool sample may indicate microbial imbalance (dysbiosis) or an overgrowth of potentially harmful strains.
 Providencia species are also known for their ability to produce urease and contribute to ammonia production.

-The quantitative determination of water in stool, commonly referred to as stool water content analysis, is a diagnostic test used to evaluate the water content in feces.
-This test is crucial for diagnosing conditions associated with abnormal water absorption or secretion in the gastrointestinal tract, such as various forms of diarrhea.
-Diarrhea can result from infections, inflammatory bowel diseases (IBD), irritable bowel syndrome (IBS), or malabsorption syndromes, where there is either excessive secretion or inadequate absorption of water in the intestines....
+The stool water content analysis is a test that measures the amount of water present in feces.
+This assessment is important for diagnosing conditions related to abnormal water absorption or secretion in the gastrointestinal tract.
+It helps identify causes of diarrhea, which may result from infections, inflammatory bowel diseases (IBD), irritable bowel syndrome (IBS), or malabsorption syndromes, where there is either excessive water secretion or insufficient absorption in the intestines.

 Roseburia spp. are beneficial, anaerobic bacteria belonging to the Firmicutes phylum and commonly found in the healthy human gut.
 These bacteria are recognized for their ability to produce butyrate, a short-chain fatty acid that serves as a crucial energy source for colonocytes and helps reduce inflammation in the gut.
 A balanced level of Roseburia is often linked to better metabolic health, improved gut barrier function, and a lower risk of inflammatory disorders.
 Reduced levels have been associated with conditions such as obesity, type 2 diabetes, and inflammatory bowel disease.